zorael/kameloso/README.md

 * **the dmd and ldc compilers segfault** if building in anything other than `debug` mode (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026), see more on build modes below).
 Don't trust the **failed/error/failing** build badges.
 * the **gdc** compiler doesn't yet support `static foreach` and thus cannot be used to build this bot.
-* some plugins don't yet differentiate between different home channels if there are more than one.
+* some plugins don't yet differentiate between different home channels if there is more than one.
 * quirky IRC server daemons that have not been tested against may exhibit weird behaviour if parsing goes awry.
 Need concrete examples to fix; please report abnormalities, like error messages or fields silently having wrong values.

 Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) (`NickServ`/`Q`/`AuthServ`/...) may be difficult, since the bot identifies people by their account names.
 You will probably want to register yourself with such, where available.

-Testing is mainly done on [freenode](https://freenode.net), so support and coverage is best there.
+Testing is mainly done on [**freenode**](https://freenode.net), so support and coverage is best there.

 # Table of contents